dhanasekars/python-microservices/README.md

 - Able to connect to local postgres db using python code.
 - Able to create a table and insert data
 - Not sure what the issue was.
 Reinstalling postgres.app and restarting the system fixed the issue.
+- Able to create use and send bearer token

 </details>